-- Mr. Brunner was appointed Vice President, Corporate Secretary in September 2021.
-Prior to joining the Company, he was Vice President, General Counsel & Corporate Secretary at Seven Generations Energy Ltd. Mr. Brunner was at Seven Generations from February 2015 through April 2021. - Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
-Prior to joining the Company, Ms. Penrice was Interim Chief Executive Officer for Sears Canada Inc. from August 2017 until September 2018, and Executive Vice President & Chief Operations Officer from February 2016 until August 2017.
+- Mr. Brunner was appointed as Vice President, Corporate Secretary in September 2021 and was later promoted to Senior Vice President, General Counsel & Corporate Secretary in November 2022.
+Prior to joining the Company, he was Vice President, General Counsel & Corporate Secretary at Seven Generations Energy Ltd. Mr. Brunner was with Seven Generations from February 2015 to April 2021. - Ms. Penrice was appointed Executive Vice President, Corporate Services in January 2020.
+Prior to joining the Company, Ms. Penrice was Interim Chief Executive Officer for Sears Canada Inc. from August 2017 until

+September 2018, and Executive Vice President & Chief Operations Officer from February 2016 until August 2017.

-DIRECTORS' AND OFFICERS' INTEREST IN THE COMPANY
+DIRECTORS' AND EXECUTIVE OFFICERS' INTEREST IN THE COMPANY

-Except as otherwise stated under the heading "Voting Securities and Principal Holder Thereof", at December 31, 2021, none of the Company's directors and officers, as a group, beneficially owned, or controlled or directed, directly or indirectly, by corporate holdings or otherwise, any of the outstanding Class B shares of the Company.
+Except as otherwise stated under the heading "Voting Securities and Principal Holder Thereof", at December 31, 2022, none of the Company's directors and executive officers, as a group, beneficially owned, or controlled or directed, directly or indirectly, by corporate holdings or otherwise, any of the outstanding Class B shares of the Company.